Savoxero/Savoxero/README.md

-# 👋 Hi, My name is Victor
+# 👋 Hi, My name is Wiktor

 Aspiring backend developer from Poland, currently diving deep into Golang and working my way into the tech industry.
 I'm all about consistency, discipline, and long-term goals.

+_Currently I'm working as a waiter while juggling weekly school with it, progress has been slow but transferring into a tech career and working within systems and backends has always been my dream_

 ---